4 Deserts: 4 Deserts Ultramarathon Series

 The events that combine to make the 4 Deserts Ultramarathon Series are:

 Atacama Crossing (Chile)

 The Atacama Crossing crosses Chile's Atacama Desert, the driest place on Earth.
 The Atacama Desert has a unique landscape of salt lakes, volcanoes, lava flows and sand dunes.
 Moreover, owing to its otherworldly appearance, the landscape has been compared to that of Mars and has been used as a location for filming Mars scenes, most notably in the television series Space Odyssey: Voyage to the Planets.

-The Atacama Crossing is gruelling because of its terrain, harsh climate and altitude that averages 2,500 meters (8,000 feet) during the race.
-The race typically begins at its highest point of more than 3,000 meters in the Arcoiris Valley.
+The Atacama Crossing is grueling because of its terrain, harsh climate and altitude that averages 2,500 meters (8,000 feet) during the race.
+The race typically begins at its highest point of more than 3,000 meters in Rainbow Valley.

 San Pedro de Atacama is the host town of the Atacama Crossing.

 Gobi March (Mongolia)

 Originally located in the Gobi Desert of China, since 2018 the race now takes place in various locations around the Mongolian area of the Gobi Desert, and is usually held in late August.